-About Dr. Moses L. James III, LPC, NCC, ACS, BC-TMH
+About Dr. Moses L. James III, LPC, NCC, ACS

 Dr. James began his adult career in law enforcement as a federal officer with the Immigration and Naturalization Service / Department of Homeland Security in 2000.
 While working as a federal officer, he completed his graduate studies at Seton Hall University in 2004 earning a Master of Arts in Counseling Psychology and transitioned into the counseling field in 2005.